 No matter how your motor accident occurred, our personal injury lawyers provide advice regarding your rights on a 100% no-win, no-fee basis.
 It’s free to know where you stand.
 Call 1800 700 125

-About QLD CTP Claims
+About the QLD CTP Scheme

 CTP insurance provides financial protection when someone dies or is injured in a motor vehicle accident.
 A CTP insurance policy covers your liability and the liability of anyone else who drives your car when yours is at fault for the collision.

-Remember that all registered Queensland road users must have compulsory third-party insurance.
-Drivers without car insurance who are involved in an accident could face severe penalties.
+- Drivers without car insurance who are involved in an accident could face severe penalties.

 What is the Motor Accident Insurance Commission?

-The Motor Accident Insurance Commission (MAIC) is essential in the CTP claims process in Queensland.
-As the regulatory body overseeing the CTP scheme, MAIC ensures that the insurance claim procedure is handled fairly and smoothly.
+- As the regulatory body overseeing the CTP scheme, MAIC ensures the insurance claims process is handled fairly and smoothly.

 Compulsory Third-Party Insurance: What Can You Claim?